 The Company has considered the application of IFRS 9.
 The Company has financial assets in the form of mortgage loans, with the capital appreciation arising on the sale of a mortgage holder's property being shared between the mortgage holder and the Company.
 The contractual cash flows of the mortgage loans and shared appreciation receivable do not represent solely payments of principal and interest.
-Therefore, under IFRS 9, the mortgage loans and shared appreciation receivable are to be presented as a single item (as they are a contractually linked financial instrument) and measured at fair value with all changes recorded through profit or loss
+Therefore, under IFRS 9, the mortgage loans and shared appreciation receivable are to be presented as a single item (as they are a contractually linked financial instrument) and measured at fair value with all changes recorded through profit or loss.

 The fair value of the mortgage loans will be calculated by discounting back to present value the expected future interest cash flows against market interest cash flows.
-The fair value of the shared appreciation receivable will be unchanged under IFRS 9, calculated using HPI at the balance sheet date.
+The fair value of the shared appreciation receivable will be unchanged under IFRS 9, calculated using HPI forecasts and past actual sales.

 Under IFRS 9, where to address an accounting mismatch, the Company can elect to measure its financial liabilities at fair value with all changes recorded through profit or loss.
 The Company has elected to apply this to its interest-bearing loans and borrowings.

-The fair value of the interest-bearing loans and borrowings, will be calculated by discounting back to present value the expected future interest cash flows against
+The fair value of the interest-bearing loans and borrowings, will be calculated by discounting back to present value the expected future interest cash flows against market interest cash flows.

-The re-classification and measurement of financial assets and liabilities under IFRS 9 results in an increase to the carrying value of financial assets of approximately £0.9m and an increase to the carrying value of financial liabilities of approximately £0.6m.
+The re-classification and measurement of financial assets and liabilities under IFRS 9 results in an increase to the carrying value of financial assets of £1,796,662 and an increase to the carrying value of financial liabilities of £1,193,810.
 This is mainly as a result of a reduction in market interest rates since the mortgages and notes were written.
-The pre tax impact on shareholders' equity is an increase of approximately £0.3m.
+The pre tax impact on shareholders' equity is an increase of £602,852.